LazaUK/AOAI-ParallelFunctionCalling-SDKv1/README.md

 ```

 ## Step 3: End-to-end testing of parallel function calling
-1. Set of available functions is described in the **tools** list.
-Function's description will provide a hint to GPT model on its capabilities, while the list of its proerties will be used to match with the prompt's entities.
+1. The set of available functions is described in the **tools** list.
+Each function's description will provide a hint to the GPT model on its capabilities, while the list of its properties will be used to match with the prompt's entities.
 ``` Python
 tools = [
     {